GIScience/ors-config-migration/README.md

 docker run --rm -v ${PWD}:/app heigit/ors-config-migration <path-to-your-ors-config.json>
 ```

-Please examine the container logs (should print to stdout) to see if there are any warnings or
+Please examine the container logs carefully (should print to stdout) to see if there are any
-errors concerning the migration.
+warnings or errors concerning the migration and fix issues as needed.

 The migrated `ors-config.yml` will be written to the current working directory.